 Jesse Crosby is the Administrative Director of the Office of Clinical Assessment and Research at the OCD Institute, an Assistant Psychologist at McLean Hospital, and an Instructor in Psychology in the Department of Psychiatry at Harvard Medical School.
 He also works in private practice in Arlington, MA.
 He has specialized clinical and research experience with perfectionism, OCD and related disorders, anxiety, and behavioral addictions.
 His program of research is focused on identifying important processes and techniques for effective treatment with a focus on Acceptance and Commitment Therapy and Cognitive and Behavioral Therapy.

 Carmine DiChiara earned his Doctorate in Clinical Psychology from the Massachusetts School of Professional Psychology (now William James College) in 2010.
-He completed his pre-doctoral training at Faulkner Hospital and Rhode Island College, while his post-doctoral training was completed at McLean Hospital.
-He currently works in private practice and as a software engineer developing health-focused smartphone apps.
+He completed his pre-doctoral training at Faulkner Hospital and Rhode Island College, and his post-doctoral training was completed at McLean Hospital.
+He currently works in private practice in Newton, MA, and teaches Acceptance and Commitment Therapy (ACT) and Clinical Relational Frame Theory (RFT).
 His primary interest is in behavioral addictions, particularly the deleterious uses of technology.
-Therapeutic interests extend from ACT to Relational Frame Theory (RFT) and Functional Analytic Psychotherapy (FAP).
-He also currently maintains this chapter’s website.
+He also has interests in other avoidant behaviors and existential issues, and currently maintains this chapter's technology.

 Nate Gruner graduated from the Boston College Graduate School of Social Work in 2009.
 He completed a clinical internship at the Two Brattle Center where he was trained in Dialectical Behavior Therapy for clients struggling with emotion regulation deficits and self-destructive behaviors.
 After graduating from Boston College, he completed a fellowship at the OCD Institute at McLean Hospital, where he was trained in behavior therapy for OCD.
 He is currently working as a behavior therapist at the OCD Institute.
 Nate has a strong interest in mindfulness-based behavior therapies and is currently involved in research on using Acceptance and Commitment Therapy to enhance Exposure and Response Prevention for OCD.